alexfts/vending-machine/README.md

 - If the above conditions are met:
   - Showing the purchased product, how much was paid and how much change was returned
   - Decrementing the product quantity in inventory
+  - Returning the correct change to the user.
+Note that the implementation attempts to return the minimal amount of coins as per the greedy algorithm.
+Assuming the coin denominations will be the same as in the real world, this algorithm should suffice.
-  - Updating the change in the vending machine
+  - Updating the available change in the vending machine
   - Ensuring the rest of inventory isn't affected

 ![80 tests passed](/images/80_passed.png?raw=true '80 tests passed')